openstax/content-synchronizer/README.md

 ### Use `pipemgr` to configure the pipeline to sync book repositories.
 For dependencies, you can use [Poetry](https://python-poetry.org/docs/) or the included requirements.txt (this document assumes you are using poetry). **Always start by syncing your local osbooks list with what is on concourse!**

+- Notes about extracting:
+  - Extracting resources will only add books to your local list that were not present already
+  - If you want to start from an empty book list, you can use the clean option

 ```bash
 # Enter the tool's parent directory
 cd pipemgr